csc301-winter-2020/team-project-3-matron/deliverable-2/iteration-02-review.md

  * Ordered from most to least important.
  * Explain why (i.e. give a supporting argument) you consider a decision to be unsuccessful
  * Feel free to refer/link to process artifact(s).

+The first poor decision we made was to use Trello as our Kanban board instead of GitHub projects.
+Originally, this was because we were not aware that GitHub had it's own project management tool so for the first 2 weeks of the deliverable we were using a Trello page.
+The reason it worked poorly was because most of the team had never used Trello before, and it was a hassle to have to use an entirely separate service for the Kanban board.
+This meant that the team wasn't keeping it updated and checking in on it frequently, so the Trello page was frequently out of date and not very useful as a tool to track the overall team progress.
+When we eventually switched to GitHub projects, we found it worked much better with our workflow and organizational style.

 #### Q3.
 Planned changes